sharynneazhar/FSND-Game-API-P7/README.md

 - Method: PUT
 - Parameters: urlsafe_game_key
 - Returns: GameForm with new game state.
 - Description: Simulates the card battle and returns the updated state of the game.
 A record of moves will be recorded at the each of each round.
 If the User wins the game, a corresponding User win record will be incremented.
+Note: You may uncomment lines 34-36 in `models.py` to test war and game over cases

 **get_user_rankings**
 - Path: 'rankings'